mmcc007/todo/README.md

 If your Apple ID under your Apple Developer Account has 2-factor authentication enabled, you must create a new Apple ID without 2-factor authentication.
 This can be done using your existing Apple Developer account.
 See https://appstoreconnect.apple.com/access/users.
+It should be set to have access to your app in `App Store Connect`.

 To complete the connection between Travis and GitHub, you may have to sync your account on Travis and enable the GitHub repo.
 See: https://travis-ci.org/account/repositories